pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

-[17]{.oldstyle}-page PDF that provides 'a structured, extensible means of identification, description and resolution' of digital objects, I can implement a DOI registry myself, but it will not be part of the scholarly DOI web (i.e. resolvable at the <http://dx.dio.org> HTTP proxy) until I meet the contractual obligations of the DOI system and am willing to pay to become a member.
-I could not find any information on how to become a member of the DOI system on [the DOI website][].
+[17]{.oldstyle}-page PDF that provides 'a structured, extensible means of identification, description and resolution' of digital objects, I can implement a DOI registry myself, but it will not be part of the scholarly DOI web (i.e. resolvable at <http://doi.org>) until I meet the contractual obligations of the DOI system and am willing to pay to become a member.
+I spent some time looking on [the DOI website][], but could not find any information on how to become a member or registrar of the DOI system.
 The most helpful information about this I found [on Wikipedia][doi], so if any registrars would like to fill me in, I'd love to know.

 Of course its really easy to get a DOI.
 All you have to do is go drop your stuff in an institutional repository!
 What's so bad about that?
 This isn't an